utdata/icj-cli-tools/lectures/UsingNotebooks.md

 This process will also take over your terminal window, which is now running the Jupyter Notebooks server.
 If you need to do further terminal work, you'll need to open a new window (command-n) or tab (command-t).

-At the top of your new notebook, click on **Untitled** and name your notebook **QuarterlyHotelData**.
+At the top of your new notebook, click on **Untitled** and name your notebook **APD Demographics**.

-Now, in another brower window, go open my [HotelsDataPipeline](https://github.com/utdata/cli-tools/blob/master/lectures/csvkit/HotelsDataPipeline.ipynb) notebook in GitHub so you can follow along.
+Now, in another brower window, go open my [APD Demographics data pipeline](https://github.com/utdata/cli-tools/blob/master/lectures/csvkit/APD%20Demographics%20data%20pipeline.ipynb) notebook in GitHub so you can follow along.

 ## Moving around Notebooks